Lumen98/WindowsProcessKiller2.0/README.md

+⚠️ This project is licensed under Creative Commons BY-NC 4.0.
+Commercial use, resale, or redistribution without permission is strictly prohibited.

 FPS Booster

 A powerful and user-friendly Windows application to optimize system performance by managing and terminating unnecessary processes.
 It provides both basic and advanced controls for users to boost FPS and overall system efficiency.